-A portable vibration analyzer is useful for typical balance of plant non-critical machines with a generally long time between failures and on-line monitors which are used for protection and condition monitoring and are most beneficial for critical machines and units with a short point-to-failure time frame.
+A portable vibration analyzer is useful for the typical balance of plant non-critical machines with a generally long time between failures and on-line monitors which are used for protection and condition monitoring and are most beneficial for critical machines and units with a short point-to-failure time frame.
 These traditional vibration analyzers are suitable for early fault detection of rotating (centrifugal and axial) machines with some limitation in reciprocating compressors due to the following:

-- Reciprocating machines generate uneven forces, and normally the process is intermittent, therefore the overall vibration amplitude is relatively unaffected and provides little warning of serious faults while a serious damage may exist.
+- Reciprocating machines generate uneven forces, and normally the process is intermittent, therefore the overall vibration amplitude is relatively unaffected and provides little warning of serious faults while serious damage may exist.

-- Impact caused by mechanical looseness produces very short duration waves and high amplitude spikes which need continuous monitoring (online system) on crossheads for early detection.
+- The impact caused by mechanical looseness produces very short duration waves and high amplitude spikes which need continuous monitoring (online system) on crossheads for early detection.

 - Common valves problems such as sticky valves (delayed opening impact) and lost valve springs (earlier opening impacts) need a crank angle tracking system for fault detection.